 Used correctly, Instagram is a powerful tool that can help elevate your career.
-There are many ways for you to optimise your Instagram as an author.
+There are many ways for you to optimize your Instagram as an author.
 Here, we provide the top ten tips to help you bring your Instagram A-game to the #bookstagram and #authorsofinstagram community.
 The ultimate tip, however, is also my favorite: don’t forget to have fun!

 Optimize your Bio